 The AOC Agon AG241QX 1440p display has a sturdy and versatile design with VESA mount compatibility, up to 130mm height adjustment, +/- 20° swivel, -4°/22° tilt, and 90° pivot.
 It also has a headphones hook, cable management, and a carrying handle.

-Connectivity options are quite abundant and include a DisplayPort 1.2, two HDMI 2.0, a VGA, a DVI, a headphones jack, a microphone jack, two 3W integrated speakers, a mini-USB port, and a quad-USB 3.0 hub with fast-charging.
+Connectivity options are quite abundant and include DisplayPort 1.2, two HDMI 2.0 ports, VGA, DVI, a headphones jack, a microphone jack, two 3W integrated speakers, a mini-USB port, and a quad-USB 3.0 hub with fast-charging.

 Price & Similar Monitors

-Overall, if you don’t mind its 24″ size but rather prefer it, the AOC AG241QX is the best 1440p 144Hz gaming monitor for the money.
+Overall, if you don’t mind its 24″ size but rather prefer it, the AOC AG241QX is an excellent 1440p monitor for competitive gaming.